LivePersonInc/developer-center/_exclude/CustomerFacingBots/LiveEngageBotConnectorGuide.md

 The LiveEngage platform helps orchestrate the flow of messages back and forth between consumers and Agents.
 Consumers can be on any end-user channel such as SMS, Web, Facebook Messenger and Apple Business chat, and communicate with both Human and Automated (Bot) agents.
 A bot is an automated conversational agent that performs a specific goal.
 LiveEngage has several avenues through which our customers can develop and deploy bots:

-* BotCentral Platform (Owned by Liveperson, soon to be deprecated by the Conversation Builder)
+* BotCentral Platform (owned by LivePerson, soon to be deprecated by the Conversation Builder)

 * Conversation Builder, a LivePerson product (in Beta), which allows customers to build and deploy bots directly within LiveEngage (Support for this channel is coming soon).